-Today’s train is (I imagine) very different from the original. and we have extremely well fitted out single cabins, in what looks like an almost new carriage.
+Today’s train is (I imagine) very different from the original.
+It runs weekly in each direction and we have extremely well fitted out single cabins, in what looks like an almost new carriage.
 The storage is cunningly contrived to make good use of every inch of very compact space.
 It’s certainly infinitely superior to the offerings on Amtrak.
 So is the food - and there’s unlimited access to soft drinks and alcohol.
 Which probably explains why the ticket is so expensive.

 The train rolls peacefully along, past wind farms, salt pans and the Flinders Ranges.
 As with Amtrak, however, there are plenty of halts in railway sidings.